joeapodaca/Credit_Risk_Analysis/README.md

 # Summary
 Most of the predictions are very similar, but one stands out.
-Adadboost has the most accuracy in its predictions.
+Adaboost has the most accurate predictions.